nadchan/colorfulstage/README.md

 Colorfulstage! is a remake of the "Geschool Secure Mode" app ([Google Play Link](https://play.google.com/store/apps/details?id=net.geschool.app.secure&hl=en)).
 The goal of this project is to remove all the security and freedom features from the original app.
 > © ColorfulStage! is brand name by sega and colorfulpalete  (because i like game named project sekai hehe so i named colorfulstage)

-## Disclaimer
-This repository is for educational purposes only.

 ## how to use
 [tutorial make](https://github.com/nadchan/colorfulstage/blob/main/howtouse.md) klik disini untuk cara memakainya (males nulis anjer).